gofynd/fdk-client-kotlin/documentation/platform/BILLING.md

 | body | [CreateSubscriptionCharge](#CreateSubscriptionCharge) | yes | Request body |

-Register subscription charge for a seller of your extension.
+Register a subscription charge for a seller using your extension.

 *Returned Response:*